Applicant FAQ

 • Yes.
 You have until 11:59pm Pacific time on Thursday, December 5th, 2024 to upload all final application materials, including letters of recommendation.
 After this date, no new materials will be reviewed.

-We cannot accept the application fee late; this is campus-wide policy.
+We cannot accept the application fee late; this is campus-wide policy, and we cannot make exceptions.

 • Will you still review my application if a letter of recommendation is missing?